EldarNedria/TCP-Chat-Room/readme.md

 - `TCP_Chat.md`: A flowchart representation of the chat application's workflow.

 ## How to Run
+Use the command prompt for accessing the files:
+Download the project by zip and unpack it in whatever location you want, open mupltiple cmd's one for the server and x for how many clients you want to have, in each cmd navigate to the folder, using "(Drive where the folder is):" and "cd folder" to navigate to the folder or folders where the project is located and print "Server.py" for the server and "Client.py" for the client, in each cmd respectively.

 1. Start the server:
    ```bash
    python server.py